Miss Island Queen Pageant

-Miss Island Queen is a faʻafafine pageant held annually in American Samoa.
+Miss Island Queen (now Miss SOFIAS) is a faʻafafine pageant held annually in American Samoa.
 It is noted for being the longest standing pageant of its kind in the South Pacific.
 It was first held in 1979 before undergoing a series of changes.
-No pageant was held in 1980 and 1982 as it endured shifts in ownership.
-It was canceled in 1986 due to a tropical cyclone and ceased again in 1999 and 2002 when it struggled with funding.
+No pageant was held in 1980 and 1982 as it endured shifts in ownership and in 2020 and 2022 due to the covid pandemic.
+It was canceled in 1986 due to a tropical cyclone and failed to take place in both 1999 and 2002 when it struggled with funding.
 In 1996 It was held simultaneously on the same evening as another faʻafafine pageant Empress of Samoa.
 In 2008 the pageant coincided with the Festival of Pacific Arts and became the closing event of festivities.
 After undergoing extensive reestablishment in 2010 the pageant has since been held during Flag Day week and broadcast live on KVZK-2.
 It is now known as Miss SOFIAS and maintains yearly advocacy and charity programs.